codetheweb/Tradmill/README.md

 ![Screenshot](screenshot.png)

 A new &amp; fresh wireless treadmill controller.
 Made for Raspberry Pi.
 Incline control not working yet, and probably never will as the Raspberry Pi only has 1 pin that really works with PWM.
+Not tested on mobile.

 ###Setup
 1. Install [Meteor](https://github.com/IGx89/meteor)